Aliases for PPP2R1A Gene

 - Medium Tumor Antigen-Associated 61 KDa Protein 4

 External Ids for PPP2R1A Gene

 This gene encodes a constant regulatory subunit of protein phosphatase 2.
 Protein phosphatase 2 is one of the four major Ser/Thr phosphatases, and it is implicated in the negative control of cell growth and division.
 It consists of a common heteromeric core enzyme, which is composed of a catalytic subunit and a constant regulatory subunit, that associates with a variety of regulatory subunits.
 The constant regulatory subunit A serves as a scaffolding molecule to coordinate the assembly of the catalytic subunit and a variable regulatory B subunit.
 This gene encodes an alpha isoform of the constant regulatory subunit A. Alternatively spliced transcript variants have been described. [provided by RefSeq, Apr 2010]

 GeneCards Summary for PPP2R1A Gene

-PPP2R1A (Protein Phosphatase 2, Regulatory Subunit A, Alpha) is a Protein Coding gene.
+PPP2R1A (Protein Phosphatase 2 Regulatory Subunit A, Alpha) is a Protein Coding gene.
 Diseases associated with PPP2R1A include mental retardation, autosomal dominant 36 and endometrioid ovary carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
 GO annotations related to this gene include protein heterodimerization activity and antigen binding.
 An important paralog of this gene is PPP2R1B.